PickyBinders/Dataset/README.md

 ### Clustering

 For each individual score, a directed graph is created with nodes as pockets and edges between pockets with a score above a given threshold.
-This is performed for thresholds of [0.25, 0.5, 0.7, 0.99] for each score.
+This is performed for thresholds of [0.25, 0.5, 0.7, 0.99] for each score (see `label_protein_pocket_clusters` in `clustering.py`).
 Strongly connected components are extracted from these graphs and the component ID is added as a column to the dataframe.

 ### Columns in the dataframe